isabelasaenz/music-rec-pipeline/README.md

 # Music Recommendation ETL Pipeline

-Theipeline that generates music recommendations based on user preferences using the OpenAI GPT-3 API.

 ## How It Works

 1. **Extraction:** JSON data containing user preferences is extracted and loaded into the pipeline.